 Dimensions: H. 10 3/4 in.
 (27.8 cm); Wt.
 5 lb.
 11 oz.
 (2580 g)

 Credit Line: Rogers Fund, 1904

-This helmet was forged from watered steel and decorated in gold with arabesques and Quranic inscriptions.
-It is similar to a helmet (Kunsthistorisches Museum, Vienna) made about 1560 for a grand vizier of the Ottoman sultan Süleyman the Magnificent (r.
-152066).
-Both helmets were presumably made in one of the imperial workshops in Istanbul.
-Although this helmet is a serviceable military object, it must have been created primarily as part of a parade armor and as a symbol of rank.
+This helmet was forged from watered steel and decorated in gold with arabesques and Koranic inscriptions.
+It is very similar to one now in the Kunsthistorisches Museum, Vienna, made about 1560 for a grand vizier of the Ottoman sultan Süleyman the Magnificent (reigned 1520–66).
+Both helmets presumably were made in one of the imperial workshops, possibly in Istanbul.
+Although this helmet is a practical military object, judging from its fine materials and ornamentation, it must have been created primarily as part of a parade armor and as a symbol of rank.